colonyos/colonies/README.md

 # What is Colonies?
 In short, Colonies is an **Employment Agency** for Internet-connected computers.
 Humans (or machines) submit job specifications to a Colonies server.
 The Colonies server keeps track of one or several Colonies, which are communities of machines.
 Machines (co-called workers) connect to the Colonies server and search for suitable jobs in Colonies they are member of.
 Each worker must have a valid identity to prove its membership and the Colonies server makes sure only authorized and qualified workers can connect and be assigned relevant jobs.

-* A Colonies worker can **reside anywhere on the Internet**, e.g. inside a Kubernetes Pod, a smart phone, or embedded in a web page, enabling a compute continuum spannig devices, endge and cloud.
+* A Colonies worker can **reside anywhere on the Internet**, e.g. inside a Kubernetes Pod, a smart phone, or embedded in a web page, enabling a compute continuum spannig devices, edge and cloud.
 * Colonies makes it possible to **orchestrate processes inside containers**.
 This is far more efficient than lauching a new container for each new job.
 * Colonies is **fast**.
 Instead of using RAFT for distributed consensus, Colonies uses a standard PostgreSQL database for storing states and execution history.
 * A Colonies server is stateless and designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.